Full disclosure: your visual brand identity is the first thing that strangers come across, whether it’s on your blog or social media channels.

 That’s why it’s better to stick to the same “theme,” when it comes to your visual communication.
 Always.

 Why?
-Well, because everything works in perfect alignment, it strengthens your brand and you can’t go far wrong.
+Well, because everything works in perfect alignment and ultimately strengthens the power of your brand.

-What are your top tips for creating a strong visual brand identity for a freelancing business?
+What are your top tips for creating a strong visual brand identity?
 Let me know in the comments!

 (Please note that this post contains affiliate links which help me to run this blog at no extra cost to you!
 Thanks for your support.)